The State of Customer Journey Hijacking 2019

 - From homepage through to checkout, more than one in 10 eCommerce web sessions were exposed to ad injections on every site section they visited in 2019.

-- Infected visitors protected against ad injections by Namogoo converted over 2.5 times higher.
+- Hijacked visitors protected against ad injections by Namogoo converted over 2.5 times higher.
 On mobile, protecting the customer journey nearly tripled the conversion rate.

-- After eliminating Customer Journey Hijacking, eCommerce businesses saw checkout abandonment for infected visitors drop 16% on desktop and more than 24% on mobile.
+- After eliminating Customer Journey Hijacking, eCommerce businesses saw checkout abandonment for hijacked visitors drop 16% on desktop and more than 24% on mobile.

 What is Customer Journey Hijacking?

-Customer Journey Hijacking (CJH) is a widespread client-side phenomenon whereby unauthorized ads are injected into consumer browsers.
+Customer Journey Hijacking (CJH) is a widespread customer-side phenomenon whereby unauthorized ads are injected into consumer browsers.

 The injected ads can include product ads, pop-ups, banners and in-text redirects when browsing eCommerce sites.
-Because the malware driving these injections resides on the user’s browser or device, server-side security solutions lack visibility or control over the problem.
+Because the adware driving these injections resides on the consumer’s browser or device, server-side security solutions lack visibility or control over the problem.

 While there is some variability in the ways CustomerJourney Hijacking occurs, it is usually executed through a three-step process.